 The National insurance contributions (NICs) regime is complex and represents a significant 'tax' on employers, employees and the self employed.
 It is very easy not to pay the correct amount of contributions.
-If your business is in the Welwyn Garden City area we, at Pomroy Associates Limited, can advise you on NICs and help you with any problems.
+If your business is in the Welwyn Garden City or Stevenage area we, at Pomroy Associates Limited, can advise you on NICs and help you with any problems.

 National insurance contributions (NICs) are essentially a tax on earned income.
 The NICs regime divides income into different classes: Class 1 contributions are payable on earnings from employment, while the profits of the self-employed are liable to Class 2 and 4 contributions.